FollyBeachBaptist/follybeachbaptist.org/_pages/announcements.md

 Beginning **Monday, September 8th**,

-Our Women's **Evening Bible Study Group** will no longer meet on Tuesdays.
+Our Women's **Evening Bible Study Group** will meet on Mondays at 6:30.
-We will meet on Mondays instead.

-This change brings a greater security and safety to our Bible study group.

-The Men's Bible study meets Tuesday nights as well.
+The Men's Bible study meets Monday nights at 6:45.

 **Tuesdays at 9:30am** and **Thursdays at 10:00am**
 Women's Bible Study times will remain unchanged